astrolicious/studiocms/www/docs/src/content/docs/reference/marked-config.md

 description: A reference page for markedConfig
 ---

-`markedConfig` is an object value that is used to determine how content should be rendered in the `Astro-Studio-CMS`.
+`markedConfig` is an object that is used to determine how content should be rendered in the `Astro-Studio-CMS`.
 This is used to setup your content data.

 ## Usage